girirajvyas/springcloud-microservices/README.md

 # springcloud-microservices
 Microservices implemented through spring cloud and spring boot

+## About this Project:
+This project contains Multiple modules demonstrating different aspects of cloud and the quick details can be found as below:

+    * springcloud-startup-module1
+    * springcloud-configserver-module2
+    * springcloud-configserver-module2-git
+    * springcloud-config-client-module2

+## Technology stack used summary
 **Spring Boot**
 Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can “just run”.
 We take an opinionated view of the Spring platform and third-party libraries so you can get started with minimum fuss.
 Most Spring Boot applications need very little Spring configuration.
  You can use Spring Boot to create Java applications that can be started using java -jar or more traditional war deployments.
 We also provide a command line tool that runs “spring scripts”.